 Sara from Oxford NJ asked how to prepare a plot in her backyard for organic vegetable gardening come spring.
 She suspects the previous owners used chemicals as when they moved in, the lawn "looked like a golf course."
 Kudos Sara.
 It's smart to consider the prior use of chemicals when

-Hello fellow readers, What a whirlwind trip venturing to Tennessee to attend my nephews’ wedding.
-Ellie in tow, brother Rick suggested a great walking spot in Knoxville called Lakeshore Park, with spectacular views of the Tennessee River and the Great Smoky Mountains.
-What a glo
+Hello, fellow lovers of all things green, What a whirlwind trip, venturing to Tennessee to attend my nephew’s wedding.
+Ellie in tow, brother Rick suggested a lovely walking spot in Knoxville called Lakeshore Park, with spectacular views of the Tennessee River and the Great Smoky

 Hello Fellow Readers, As we ready our gardens for the new season of growth, many add fertilizers and other nourishment such as compost and manure.
 You’ve likely noticed I advocate organic practices so we all may breathe green with a splash of color.
 Organic farming became known